-Coach Simpson talks about how he handles tardiness and the overall structure of the player discipline.
+Coach Simpson talks about how he handles tardiness and the overall structure of the player’s discipline.
 Simply noting that tardiness does warrant some penalty, but that structure is the key to ensuring players are always on time and working when they’re present.

 Drugs & Alcohol

 Drugs and alcohol, especially vaping, have become an epidemic in high schools across America.
-Coach mentions that Arkansas doesn’t have a state-wide penalty for getting caught, but rather the team handles each instance on a case by case basis.
+Coach mentions that Arkansas doesn’t have a state-wide penalty for getting caught, but rather the team handles each instance on a case-by-case basis.